Understand and Achieve GDPR Compliance

 Get Insight Into All PII With Data Audits

-Data audits are an integral part of PII search.
+Data audits are an integral part of the GDPR search.
 They provide insight into the type, location, and purpose of PII within an organization.
 Audits can highlight potential compliance issues by revealing data that may lack a lawful basis for processing.
 Regular audits foster a proactive approach toward GDPR adherence, facilitating swift identification and remediation of potential lapses.

 Strive for Data Minimization to Achieve Proper Data Management

-Supplement PII Search With Technology Integrations
+Supplement GDPR Search With Technology Integrations

 Establish a Privacy-first Culture

-Embedding a privacy-first culture is pivotal for effective PII search.
+Embedding a privacy-first culture is pivotal for effective GDPR search.
 Integrating privacy considerations into all business aspects ensures every employee understands their role in GDPR compliance.
 Regular training can keep staff updated on GDPR requirements, promoting informed decisions when handling PII.

-Support PII Search With Consultants
+Support GDPR Search With Consultants

 Kiteworks supports GDPR compliance in the following ways: